bkacjios/lua-mumble/README.md

 -- If the mode is set to "both" the read and write values will be returned.
 Number position = buffer:seek([String mode ["read", "write", "both"] = "read", String whence ["set", "cur", "end"] = "cur", offset = 0])

--- Write the given string to the buffer
+-- Write the given string as raw data to the buffer
 -- Returns how many bytes were written to the buffer Number written = buffer:write(String data)